 What Did We Spend

 Our target pre-trip guesstimate was $100 per day and honestly, I cannot believe we are so close to that!
 We only overspent our target budget by $5,800 over 12 months and considering all the things we have done and the unexpected expenses we have had we are beyond thrilled with this.
 Pat on the back to us!
-I like to think its my finance degree and banking experience hard at work.
+I like to think it is my finance degree and banking experience hard at work.

 In addition to that, we have had some incredible partnerships over the year and opportunities to work with some of the best companies in the industry.
 This has enabled us to visit places we may not have considered.
 We have some exciting partnerships to announce soon as well.